 3.4 Funded Unapproved Retirement Benefit Schemes (FURBS)/Employer-Financed Retirement Benefits Scheme (EFRBS) were set up to provide benefits for employees earning more than the salary cap.

-- The tax reforms in 2006 have replaced maximum salary with a lifetime allowance making FURBS/EFRBS less relevant.
+- Tax reforms replaced maximum salary with a lifetime allowance making FURBS/EFRBS less relevant.

 4 Options for retirement financing

 Pensions may be the most tax-efficient way to pay for your retirement but they are not the only option.

 4.1 Selling property at retirement offers a possible lump sum that could be used as a pension.

 - Using property as a pension means you can access the money before normal retirement age.

 - You have more control over the asset.

 - You are reliant on favourable property prices and the ability to sell the property when you want to retire.

 - All withdrawals from an ISA are tax free.